sameer-shelavale/x2form/README.md

 You can also download the zip/rar archive and extract it and copy the folder to appropriate location in your project folder.
 And then include the autoload.php in your code

+You also need to download [MultiCaptcha](https://github.com/sameer-shelavale/multi-captcha) and include it
 ```
 include_once( 'PATH-TO-X2FORM-FOLDER/src/autoload.php' );
+include_once( 'PATH-TO-MULTICAPTCHA-FOLDER/src/Captcha.php' );
 ```

 ## Supported form controls/elements